-Sonya Liew from the human rights committee, Malaysian Bar Council, says: •We have a hotchpotch of legislation, but it does not provide for a holistic regime of data protection.
-We do not have one act which covers all aspects of data protection. et which covers all aspects of data protection. et which covers all aspects of data protection. piecemeal legislation, how adequate is that? asks Prof Datuk Khaw Lake Tee, deputy vice-chancellor (development), Universiti Malaya. ♦ <img src="images/stories/040509khaw.jpg" border="0" hspace="7" vspace="7" width="101" height="126" align="right" /> In cases where an unscrupulous employee of a financial institution sells data to a collector, what prevents him from selling the information to a third party?
-Says Liew, liew, liew, liew, liew, prevents him from selling the information to a third party? selling the information to a third party. illegal; it doesnot fall under the Bafia, so he gets off scot-free. that it is possible to look to the common law principle of confidential information for redress. br /> br /> If information is disclosed to me in confidence, and I then divulge it to a third party, then I am in breach of confidence.
+Sonya Liew from the human rights committee, Malaysian Bar Council, says: We have a hotchpotch of legislation, but it does not provide for a holistic regime of data protection.
+We do not have one act which covers all aspects of data protection.

+piecemeal legislation, how adequate is that? asks Prof Datuk Khaw Lake Tee, deputy vice-chancellor (development), Universiti Malaya. <img src="images/stories/040509khaw.jpg" border="0" hspace="7" vspace="7" width="101" height="126" align="right" /> ln cases where an unscrupulous employee of a financial institution sells data to a collector, what prevents him from selling the information to a third party? br /> Says Liew, It is not even illegal; it doesnot fall under the Bafia, so he gets off scot-free.oc/schr/>Khaw says that it is possible to look to the common law principle of confidential information for redress.

+If information is disclosed to me in confidence, and I then divulge it to a third party, then I am in breach of confidence.
 The party receiving the information is also tied up in confidence if he is aware it is supposed to be so, she explains.

-However, Khaw points out that the information must be confidential and asks, \Is a phone number and address considered confidential?
-Only if it is stored for a specific purpose, and it is used otherwise. />Says Liew, Nobody has tried this approach in the (local) courts before and we are inviting judges to be creative if these cases some to court. or /> Apart from databases in industries covered by relevant acts, the rest are vulnerable.
-Liew says that standards of data protection vary from company to company.
+However, Khaw points out that the information must be confidential and asks, I s a phone number and address considered confidential?
+Only if it is stored for a specific purpose, and it is used otherwise. confidential? />Says Liew, Nobody has tried this approach in the (local) courts before and we are inviting judges to be creative if these cases some to court. @ procedure which the company has in the management of its data.
+In a good data protection regime, all avenues and ways of managing data must be addressed, especially its standard operating procedures, and Malaysia does not have a standard, the says. cbr />lt is possible that certain EU standards can be indirectly imposed on Malaysian companies. br /> /> For example, if I want to do business with an EU company and process data as part of the contract, I am supposed to have a data protection regime that is adequate in the eyes of the directive.